okta/okta.github.io/_source/_posts/2019-06-19-spring-preauthorize.md

 ## Start a Sample Project Using Spring Initializr

-To get the project started, you're going to use the [Spring Initializr](https://start.spring.io/).
+To get the project started, you can use the [Spring Initializr](https://start.spring.io/).
 However, while it's worth taking a gander at the page, you don't even have to bother going there to create the project.
-You're going to use the REST API and `curl`.
+You can use the REST API and `curl`.

 Open a terminal and `cd` to wherever you want the project file .zip to end up.
 Run the command below, which will download the zipped Spring Boot project.